tusharsaran/datastructures/LinkedList/Readme.md

 <br><br>

-- Circular Single Linked List : is the linked list similar to single linked list which consists of data and the address to the next node.
+- <b>Circular Single Linked List :</b> is the linked list similar to single linked list which consists of data and the address to the next node.
 It does not contain the address of the previous node.
 The only difference is the last cell consists of the data and address of the first cell.

 <br>